 - Dragon (for dictating)

-- Dyslexie Font (brilliant Dutch creation)
+- Dyslexie Font (brilliant Dutch creation – free to individual users)

-- Powerpoint/Flowcharter/Scrivener (for story boarding)
+- Powerpoint/Flowcharter/Scrivener/index cards (for visual story boarding)

 - Evernote/Dropbox (capturing those fleeting thoughts, pictures, dictations)